 SCIENCE OF AROMATHERAPY

-AROMATHERAPY is a natural and holistic practice founded on the science of using essential oils (chemical compounds found in plants) therapeutically to promote overall well-being (more on essential oils here).
+AROMATHERAPY is a natural and holistic healing practice founded on the science of using essential oils (chemical compounds found in plants) therapeutically to promote overall well-being.
 There is evidence that our sense of smell in general influences our mood, memory, and behavior through its direct connection with the brain.
 Aromatherapy can evoke our sense of smell through direct and steam inhalation, or be applied topically to the skin where it enters the bloodstream.

 The sense of smell is the only sense that passes through the limbic system in its primary processing pathway to the brain, which is why Aromatherapy can have such profound therapeutic benefits on mental, emotional, and physical wellbeing.
 The particular psycho-somatic therapeutic responses we have to essential oils are determined by their specific properties, and can range from relaxing / sedative to energizing and stimulating.